Angeltheesoto/Personal_website_Angeltheesoto/README.md

  4. Add Scroll to top button at bottom of page.

  ⭐5.
 Try and hide important information:
-      1. environment variables to heroku
+      1. environment variables to heroku and untrack env files
-      2. untrack env file
-      3. maptiler key.
+      2. hide maptiler key
  -->